kubeshop/tracetest/docs/docs/getting-started/cli.md

-# Getting started with Tracetest using the CLI
+# Getting Started with Tracetest Using the CLI

 The CLI offers an **install wizard** that helps with the process.
 It helps configure Tracetest itself and all the tools needed to observe your application.